Triumph and Disaster in Relationships

 Being curious about how things work, especially the mind.
 Asking why at every turn.
-Lots of things usually just happen.
+Lots of things usually just happen in relationships.
 We are not the instruments which dictate most of what goes on.
-Keeping this in mind, whether winning or losing, being open to the experience.
+Keeping this in mind, whether winning or losing, snd being open will provide an effective experience.

 If you can dream—and not make dreams your master;